Geopolitical tensions will continue to escalate over the course of the next seven years.

 Honduras now has one of the highest homicide rates in the world.
 Countries like the United States are seeing a significant increase in the number of people arriving from countries like Honduras that are plagued with violence.

-Beijing and Moscow will seek to lock in competitive advantages and also to right what they bill are historical wrongs before economic and demographics headwinds further slow their material progress and the West regains its foundation.
+Beijing and Moscow will seek to lock in competitive advantages and also to right what they perceive as historical wrongs before economic and demographic trends can present impediments and the West regains its foundation.

 Both China and Russia maintain worldviews where they’re rightfully dominant in their regions and able to form regional politics and economics to match their security and material interests.

-Both have moved aggressively in latest years to exert more considerable influence in their regions, to contest the US geopolitically, and also to force Washington to accept exclusionary regional spheres of influence—a situation that the US has historically opposed.
+Both have moved aggressively in latest years to exert more considerable influence in their regions, to contest the U.S., and also to force Washington to accept exclusionary regional spheres of influence—a situation that the US has historically opposed.

 In Moscow, meanwhile, forthcoming local and national elections will prevent the Kremlin from creating significant concessions.
 Consequently, sanctions enacted on Russia from the US along with the European Union probably will stay through the end of the year.
 Depending upon how investigations into Russia’s role at the 2016 U.S. Presidential election shape upward, Washington might even ramp up the political and financial pressure on Russia.